matteolutz/umber-lang/README.md

 ````shell
 cargo run com <FILENAME>.ub -l"-dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc"
 ````
 .
+In this example, the Umber object files will be linked against the C standard library (libc).
+In the near future there will be a code example located in the `examples` folder on how to use the functions declared in there.

 For additional command line arguments that are passed to the NASM-Assembler the syntax is the same as for the linker.
 Just use the `--asm` (or `-a`) flag.

 By saying